okeeffed/cheat-sheets/Docker/MySQL-Development.md

 ## Updating the local Docker MySQL instance

 Log into the container and first log into `mysql` using `mysql -u root -p`.
 This will prompt you for that password we created, so now type that in and enter the command line terminal.
-First, run `INSERT INTO mysql.user (host, user) VALUES ('%', 'root');` Run `GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;`.
+First, run `CREATE USER 'admin'@'%' IDENTIFIED BY 'password'` Run `GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;`.